rhysd/actionlint/docs/checks.md

 Outputs of step can be accessed via `steps.<step_id>` objects.
 The `steps` context is dynamic:

-- Accessing to the outputs before running the step are `null`
+- Accessing the outputs before running the step causes `null`
 - Outputs of steps only in the job can be accessed.
-It cannot access to steps across jobs
+It cannot access steps across jobs

-It is actually common mistake to access to the wrong step outputs since people often forget fixing placeholders on copying&pasting steps. actionlint can catch the invalid accesses to step outputs and reports them as errors.
+It is a common mistake to access the wrong step outputs since people often forget to fix placeholders on copying&pasting steps. actionlint can catch invalid accesses to step outputs and reports them as errors.

 When the outputs are set by popular actions, the outputs object is more strictly typed.